yarkhinephyo/15-445-database-systems-notes/18 - Multi-Version Concurrency Control.md

 DBMS maintains version chain per logical tuple.
 Indexes point to the head of the chain.

-<u>Append-only</u> - New versions are appended to table on every update.
+<ins>Append-only</ins> - New versions are appended to table on every update.
 As shown in previous examples.

 Oldest-to-newest (O2N) ordering means the index points to the oldest part of the chain and adding new version is just appending to the chain, but lookups need to traverse chain.
 Newest-to-oldest (N2O) ordering means every new version must update index pointers but lookups do not require traversing the chain.

-<u>Time-travel</u> - Old versions are copied to separate table space.
+<ins>Time-travel</ins> - Old versions are copied to separate table space.

 There are main table and time travel table physically in the database.
 Update means the value in main table is copied into time travel table and updates the version.

 ![](images/Pasted%20image%2020221110145610.png)

-<u>Delta table</u> - Every update, only copy the values that were modified to the delta storage.
+<ins>Delta table</ins> - Every update, only copy the values that were modified to the delta storage.
 Faster writes but slower reads.

 ![](images/Pasted%20image%2020221110145916.png)